NPLK16001U Advanced Crop Production

-The course will deal with modern developed cropping systems, mainly in temperate areas of the world.
+The course deal with modern developed cropping systems, mainly in temperate areas of the world.
 The outset will be the need to increase yields and resource efficiency of cropping systems.
-In the decades ahead, there will be a need for increased crop production, but this has to be achieved within strong limitations on the resource input and no chance to increase the area of cropped land.
+In the decades ahead, there will be a need for increased crop production, but this has to be achieved within strong limitations on the resource input and no chance to increase the total area of cropped land.

 The students should understand the main agronomic constraints for increasing crop productivity, the methods currently used to develop crops, crop management and cropping systems (increasing yield potential, as well as closing the yield gap), and the science behind this.

 Apart from the teaching based on textbook material and scientific papers, the students will also work with Danish case farms.
 They will visit farms, and get access to detailed farm data.
 They will work with crop optimization and cropping system optimization, in order to understand on-farm limitations and constraints to optimizing crop production and closing the yield gap.